 Thousands of people could avoid an early death by making certain lifestyle changes to reduce their risk of the leading causes of death in the UK says Medical Director for LetsGetChecked, Dr. Dominic Rowley.

-The top five causes of death in the UK are as follows:
+Among the most common causes of death in the UK are:

 - Heart disease

 - Lung disease

 - Liver disease